 - Barbs, especially Tiger barbs or any aggressive fish that is known to nip at the fins of other fish species.

-- Angelfish which are usually too big and will definitely pick on your betta until they make them go belly-up!
+- Angelfish are usually too big and will definitely pick on your betta until they make them go belly-up!

 - Dwarf Gourami.